telerik/winforms-docs/controls/validation-provider/getting-started.md

 	![validation-provider-getting-started 007](images/validation-provider-getting-started007.png)

-	>note The data type of the **Value** can be specified after entering a value from the drop down.
+	>note The data type of the **Value** can be specified after entering a value first and then selecting the type from the drop down.

 7. If you start the application now, focus the **RadTextBox** control, leave it empty and try to navigate to another control, the validation will fail.
 It would be necessary to enter some text before proceeding further: